tom-howard/ros/docs/com2009/la1/week5.md

 ---
 title: "Week 5: ROS Actions"
-subtitle: Building on what you learnt about ROS Services last week, we'll now look at ROS Actions, which work similarly, but with key differences.
+description: Building on what you learnt about ROS Services last week, we'll now look at ROS Actions, which work similarly, but with key differences.
 ---

 !!! info